The Brain Fuel Experts You Need in Your Life: Dietitians

 An RD can help you optimize your diet to help you to feel better not only physically, but mentally and emotionally as well.

 Payworks understands the importance of the health and well-being of your workforce.
-That’s why we’ve partnered with Arete to create HR Advisory Services, a comprehensive management tool of practical HR-related guidance, resources and services provided by industry professionals to ensure you’re supported every step of the way in growing a strong organization.
+That’s why we’ve partnered with Arcora to create HR Advisory Services, a comprehensive management tool of practical HR-related guidance, resources and services provided by industry professionals to ensure you’re supported every step of the way in growing a strong organization.
 This includes a confidential employee counselling referral, which provides private counselling to help get your team members back on track.
-Email sales@payworks.ca to learn more.
+For more information on HR, legal and financial guidance your business (and employees) can count on, visit: https://www.payworks.ca/solutions/hr-advisory-services.

 Seeing is believing!